 The Self, The Soul, and The Spirit

-In Jungian terms, all of the things we previously discussed, both conscious and unconscious, universal and singular, roll up together into the “Self,” including the universal archetypes, the masculine and feminine aspects of ourselves, and the collective unconscious.
+In Jungian terms, all of the things we previously discussed, both conscious and unconscious, universal and singular, roll up together into the “Self,” including the universal archetypes, the masculine (anima) and feminine (animus) aspects of ourselves, and the collective unconscious.
 You might say that Jung’s notion of an actualized “Self” was a fully enlightened, integrated human being.